-The figures contained in the Statement of Accounts are based on the latest actuarial valuation of the pension fund as at 31 March 2016 by Hymans Robertson LLP, an independent firm of actuaries.
+The figures contained in the Statement of Accounts are based on the latest actuarial valuation of the pension fund as at 31 March 2017 by Hymans Robertson LLP, an independent firm of actuaries.
 This stated that the fund's liabilities were more than its assets.
-The Council's proportion of this net liability was estimated at £43,008k compared to £54,421k at 31 March 2015.
-This net decrease in liabilities is represented by a decrease in liabilities of £11,864k and a decrease in assets of £451k.
-The overall decrease of £11,413k in the liability is primarily because the financial assumptions at March 2016 were more favourable than those at March 2015.
+The Council's proportion of this net liability was estimated at £46,818k compared to £43,008k at 31 March 2016.
+This net increase in liabilities is represented by an increase in liabilities of £20,675k and an increase in assets of £16,865k.
+The overall increase of £3,810k in the liability is primarily because the financial assumptions at March 2017 were less favourable than those at March 2016.

 The liabilities show the underlying commitments that the Council has in the long run to pay retirement benefits.
-The total liability of £43,008k has a substantial impact on the net worth of the Council as recorded in the Balance Sheet.
+The total liability of £46,818k has a substantial impact on the net worth of the Council as recorded in the Balance Sheet.
 However, the statutory arrangements for funding the deficit mean that the financial position of the Council remains healthy and the deficit on the fund will be made good by increased contributions over the remaining working life of employees as assessed by the scheme actuary.